= ['Parch', 'Fare', 'Embarked', 'Sex'] cols

 select_datetime = make_column_selector(dtype_include='category') select_category

-Finally, it’s worth noting that you can also pass a list of multiple data types to make_column_selector.
+Finally, it’s worth noting that you can also pass a list of multiple data types to make_column_selector

-= make_column_selector(dtype_include=[object, 'category']) select_multiple
+= make_column_selector(dtype_include=[object,

 4.8 Q&A: How do I select columns by column name pattern?